wp-plugins/clicky/readme.txt

 1. The Clicky WordPress plugin settings panel.
 2. The Clicky metabox on posts and pages.
+3. The stats indicator on the WordPress Toolbar.

 == Changelog ==

+= 1.4.1 =

+* Forgot to remove a piece of code that's no longer used.

+= 1.4 =

+* Interface cleanup, interface no longer breaks on smaller resolutions.
+* No more unneeded JavaScript being loaded on the admin pages.
+* Made the Goal Tracking box work for all post types and made it smaller.
+* Removed some code that was no longer used.
+* Removed dashboard widget, added Yoast news widget to settings page.
+* Added a small stats indicator of visitors in the last 48 to the WordPress toolbar.

 = 1.3 =